amalinahamat/Udemy/Complete_DSnML/MachineLearning_Readme.txt

                                                                                                           -> yes  -> accepted offer

             attribute selection measures
+            - the key to building an effective decision tree is choosing the right splitting criteria. this determines which feature to use to split the data at each node. common slpitting criteria include:
+                1. information gain : selects the feature that maximizes the reduction in entropy or uncertainty
+                2. gini impurity : chooses the feature that minimizes the weight average of the squared probabilities of each class

+            entropy in decision tree classifier
+            - is the measure of uncertainty (cannot know the answer either yes or no)of a random variable, it characterizes the impurity of an arbitrary collection of examples
+            - the higher the entropy more the information content

+            entropy(s) =  -P(yes) log2 P(yes) - P(no) log2 P(no)
+            where
+            s = total number of samples
+            p(yes) = probability yes
+            p(no) = probability no

+            example :
+            for the set X = {a,a,a,b,b,b,b,b}
+            total instances = 8
+            instances b = 5
+            instances a = 3

+            entropy(h(x)) = [(3/8) log2 3/8 + 5/8 log2 5/8]
+                          = - [0.375(-1.415) + 0.625(-0.678)]
+                          = - (-0.53 - 0.424)
+                          = 0.954

+            information gain formula

+            gini index formula

+            advantages of decision tree
+            1. interpretability
+                users undertstand the reasoning behind the model's predictions, making them more transparent than othe algorithm
+            2. flexibility
+                can handle both numerical and categorical data , can be used both dor classification and regression tasks
+            3. robustness
+                can handle missing data, making them reliable choice for reald atasets that may contain noise or incomplete information
+            4. nonlinearity
+                can capture complex, nonlinear relationship in the data, allow to model complex pattern

+        g.
+Random forest algorithm

     2. Unsupervised learning
     - Unsupervised learning deals with unlabeled data, aiming to uncover hidden patterns or intrisic structures within the dataset